YouHang/vpc/cli-reference.md

 **Options**

 - `FLOATING_IP_NAME`: Name of the floating IP
-- `--zone `: Name of the target zone.
+- `--zone`: Name of the target zone.
 This is exclusive with `--nic`
-- `--nic`: ID of the target network interface.
+- `--nic-id`: ID of the target network interface.
 This is exclusive with `--zone`
 - `--json`: Format output in JSON

 ---